error-wtf/ssz-metric-pure/04_FINDINGS_UNIFIED_RESULTS.md

 **Weak Field (r > 10 r_s):**
 - 37% wins (expected)
 - GR already excellent in this regime
-- SSZ is strong-field theory
+- SSZ is a strong-field theory
 - Not a failure, correct physics!

 ---